DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ### Can I Use Gear that's higher than our Character Level?
 No. player can't use gear that's higher than it's current character level.

+### Why my XXX skill stuck at 99%?
+It is mostly because secondary skills cannot be higher than your character level, level up your character level should allow the skill to further advance

 ### What is the fastest way to level up in this game?
 On **lower level (1-7)**, the fastest and best way to level up is to fight **Nearby Enemies** constantly.
 Defeating the **yellow enemies** will result in more EXP gain, while also risking in having a harder fight than a normal enemies.